redis/redis-doc/topics/sentinel.md

 * Slaves (according to the current configuration) that claim to be masters, will be configured as slaves to replicate with the current master.
 * Slaves connected to a wrong master, will be reconfigured to replicate with the right master.

+For Sentinels to reconfigure slaves, the wrong configuration must be observed for some time, that is greater than the period used to broadcast new configurations.

-However when this conditions are encountered Sentinel waits enough time to be sure to catch a configuration update in via Pub/Sub Hello messages before to reconfigure the instances, in order to avoid that Sentinels with a stale configuration will try to change the slaves configuration without a good reason.
+This prevents that Sentinels with a stale configuration (for example because they just rejoined from a partition) will try to change the slaves configuration before receiving an update.

+Also note how the semantics of always trying to impose the current configuration makes the failover more resistant to partitions:

+* Masters failed over are reconfigured as slaves when they return available.
+* Slaves partitioned away during a partition are reconfigured once reachable.

 TILT mode
 ---